 You can use it to route approvals, set contract obligations, and keep everything centralized with less manual follow-up.
 It’s a suitable pick for teams that need a powerful system but want to build on tools they already know.

 PandaDoc is a document automation platform that aims to make the contract process faster and more manageable.
-It’s used for everything from proposals and NDAs to complex agreements, especially when time is tight and multiple contributors are involved.
+It’s used for everything from third-party contracts and NDAs to complex agreements, especially when time is tight and multiple contributors are involved.

 The platform combines ease of use with practical tools that reduce compliance risks and support strategic thinking.